 The authors of the English lyrics were Lew Brown and Wladimir Timm.
-Meanwhile, the song was recorded and played by many others such as Andrews Sisters in 1939, Glenn Miller Orchestra, Benny Goodman, Bobby Vinton, Billie Holiday, and Joe Patek, who sold over a million copies of his album Beer Barrel Polka.
+Meanwhile, the song was recorded and played by many others such as the Andrews Sisters in 1939, the Glenn Miller Orchestra, Benny Goodman, Bobby Vinton, Billie Holiday, and Joe Patek, who sold over a million copies of his album Beer Barrel Polka.

 During World War II, numerous versions in many other languages were created and the song was popular among soldiers, regardless of their allegiances.
 Its composer was not widely known until after the war but now we know that it was Eduard Ingriš who wrote the first arrangement of the piece in 1927.

 It was claimed many times that the song was written in the country where it had just become a hit (which was a lie) and this is why Americans believe it to be an American song, Germans believe it to be a German song, and so on.
 But for all you musical trivia buffs and polka lovers – the song is all Czech!